-- The equipment must be warn as the manufacturer intended (ie: on the wrist or forearm - The play calling band may not be attached to the belt or any other location on the player's person.
+- The equipment must be warn as the manufacturer intended (ie: on the wrist or forearm) - The play calling band may not be attached to the belt or any other location on the player's person. - Permits neoprene sleeves to be worn without being covered by an undershirt, provided the neoprene sleeve is a solid color and not white or grey.